 "There are different kinds of gifts, but the same Spirit.
 There are different kinds of service, but the same Lord." -- 1 Corinthians 12:4-5

-Looking for a place of service (and to get in some hours of required volunteer work)?
+Looking for a place of service (and to earn some hours of required volunteer work)?
 Here are the locations where Ministry, Church and Society students at Southern Nazarene University put in their required volunteer service hours.

 "So often I hear of people who are serving, but when they don't get the recognition or the 'warm fuzzies' they expected, they get frustrated and even bitter.
 It is so important to understand that when we are serving it is never about us, our needs, our desires, or us being recognized for our service.
 It is about loving others as ourselves, the way Jesus taught us." -- Betsy Stuetze, youth pastor